Cheyenne Mountain

-Cheyenne Mountain, occasionally referred to as Cheyenne Benchmark, is a 2,915-metre-high (9,565 ft) mountain in El Paso County, Colorado, south of downtown Colorado Springs located in the Western North American Great Plains and is part of Pikes National Forest.
-It has three peaks with the highest one reaching (9,200 ft).
-The mountains closest neighbor, Pikes Peak, is the highest summit of the southern Front Range of the Rocky Mountains in North America, east of its longitude.
+Cheyenne Mountain, occasionally referred to as Cheyenne Benchmark, is a 9,565 foot high (2,915-meter) mountain in El Paso County, Colorado, south of downtown Colorado Springs located in the Western North American Great Plains and is part of Pike National Forest.
+It has three peaks with the highest one reaching 9,200 feet The mountains closest neighbor, Pikes Peak, is the highest summit of the southern Front Range of the Rocky Mountains in North America, east of its longitude.

 Cheyenne Mountain is located in the southern edge of the Colorado Front Range, of the Rockies.
 Cheyenne Mountain consists almost primarily of coarse-grained, igneous rocks, that was emplaced by 1,524 meters (5,000 ft) of magma under the surface of the Earth, causing igneous intrusions into older rocks, creating the entire mass to form into granite during solidification, causing the formation of a mountain, from the process erosion.
 Most of the mountains eastern flank is protected land managed by the state Colorado Parks and Wildlife.
 There is almost no human development in the protected land—cattle grazing and ranching are the primary agricultural uses—The northern 520 acres of the land are managed by a private investment company.
 The protected land of Pikes National Forest located in the U.S state of Colorado and near the atenea farm is open to the public for recreational purposes.

 Common vegetation includes rocky mountain juniper (juniperus scopulorum), in addition to western wheatgrass (pascopyrum), ponderosa pine (pinus ponderosa) and mountain mahogany (cercocarpus).
 Fauna includes wild turkey, red crossbill, rock dove, and common raven which are native to Cheyenne Mountain, and the surrounding region.
 Native mammals include mule deer, american black bear, striped skunk, and rock squirrel.

 Description

 Cheyenne Mountain, is now declared the last surviving desert ecosystem in Colorado's Front Range.
 The range and surrounding non-mountainous areas cover an area of 2,700 acres.
 Cheyenne Mountain lies in the Western United States, facing Colorado Springs, Colorado and Fountain-Fort Carson.
 To the east lies the Great Plains and due north lies the city of Denver, Colorado.
 Pikes Peak towers over the area directly west of the mountain.
 The alternate command center for the North American Aerospace Defense Command is located inside of the mountain and underground.
-Cheyenne Mountain was first discovered and first recognized as a mountain in 1806 by a white settler named Zebulon Pike, though has been used by the roaming indigenous tribes of the Ute, Arapaho and Cheyenne which traveled the area between their summer and winter as hunting grounds for thousands of years.
+Cheyenne Mountain was first discovered and first recognized as a mountain in 1806 by a Settler named Zebulon Pike, though has been used by the roaming indigenous tribes of the Ute, Arapaho and Cheyenne which traveled the area between their summer and winter as hunting grounds for thousands of years.
 Cheyenne Mountain and its surroundings were used by indigenous people of the Ute to cross from the Great Plains and benefit from the "steep slopes and hidden valleys" to allow safe travel against the enemy tribes that had their horses stolen by the people of the Ute people.